ChidiRnweke/AutoPDFParse/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+We especially welcome contributions for new providers, new default prompts, etc.